turingschool/curriculum/source/projects/idea_box.markdown

 => {title: 'diet', description: 'pizza all the time'}
 {% endirb %}

-Did it work?
+##### Verifying Data in the Database

+But did it really save anything?
 Within IRB you can look at what's in the database:

 {% irb %}
 $ idea = Idea.new